Selby Abbey: Later twentieth century

-In 1935 the architect Charles Marriott Oldrid Scott, son of John Oldrid Scott, raised the height of the towers at the front.

 In 1952 the abbey was given Grade I listed status.

-In 1969 Selby Abbey became the first parish church to hold the annual service for the distribution of the Royal Maundy.

 Restorations of 2002

 In 2002 the abbey underwent an extensive restoration, costing several million pounds.
 Stage 6, the restoration of the Scriptorium was completed at a cost of £795,000.
 The £400,000 cost of restoring the South choir Aisle and the "Washington Window" was met in full by British American Tobacco.
 World Monuments Fund committed more than $800,000 to exterior work, including roof repairs, beginning in 2002.

-The Vicars of Selby

-Architecture

-The tower is Norman, but the eastern end is in Decorated Gothic style, and the west front a mixture of Norman, Gothic and Victorian.

-The interior bears some similarity to that of Durham Cathedral, on which the design was modelled.
-Richly-carved and moulded capitals are found throughout the church.
-A major feature is the east window, which contains original medieval glass and depicts the Tree of Jesse, a popular subject of that period.
-The chancel stonework is thought to have been designed by Henry Yevele.
+The Washington Window

 A notable feature of the abbey is the fifteenth-century Washington Window, located at the clerestory level of the quire, which features the heraldic arms of the ancestors of George Washington, the first president of the United States.
-The design, featuring three red stars above two red bands on a white shield, formed the model for the flag of the District of Columbia.
+It is believed the shield is in the Abbey thanks to a financial benefaction supporting the work of the monastery at Selby from John Wessington, one of George Washington's ancestors, who was Prior of Durham from 1416 to 1446.
+The design is thought to be one of the oldest representations of the Flag of the United States in the world.

+Selby Abbey is on the 'American Trail' of attractions around the UK with strong American historical connections.